salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2022-08-08-trouble-coredata-migration.md

 In some scenarios, an application developer may choose to defer or avoid merging the data sets.

 The merging tool allows one to opt-out of the merge process.
 By not implementing the below steps, the merge tool defaults to an "opted-out" state.

+If an application developer does not opt-in, tags and attributes will not be merged from v7.x to your current application.

 #### Option 1: Automatic Merging